AndersDeath/diary2/000-current.md

 # 24 June - Montag - Berlin - 641 Tag der Einwanderung - Warm Rainy

 I worked from home and It was nice.
+Also my skateboard is with me.